School Handbook

 AFTER-SCHOOL CARE

-Calvary Christian School offers an after-school care program, called Patriots Club, for students in K3 through 6th* grade.
-Students in preschool (K3 and K4) may choose to stay in after care from noon until 3 p.m. or from noon until 6 p.m.
+Calvary Christian School offers an after-school care program, called Patriots Club, for students in K3 through 6th grade.
+Students in preschool (K3 and K4) may choose to stay in Patriots Club (after-care) from 11:45 a.m. until 2:30 p.m. or from 11:45 a.m. until 6 p.m.
 Students in grades 1-6 may stay from the time their class is dismissed (around 3 p.m.) until 6 p.m.
 Registrations for Patriots Club are accepted in the school office on a first-come, first-served basis, and space is limited.
 There is a $75 registration fee to register for Patriots Club.
 Late pick-up charges are $2 per minute after 6 p.m. billed to your account.
 Additional details regarding Patriots Club can be obtained from a registration form via the front office.

 Drop-in daycare can be used as needed.
 A registration fee is not required for periodical drop-ins.
 Please contact the front office to pre-arrange when drop-in care is needed on each occurrence.
 The cost is $10 per hour with arrangements.
 Unscheduled drop-ins will be charged $20 plus the hourly rate.